CLIENT

 User Interviews

-I recruited City of Austin employees for 45 minute exploratory interviews, personally conducting 3 out of the 10 total.
+I recruited City of Austin employees for 45 minute exploratory interviews, conducting 3 out of 10 interviews.
 The goal was to learn how Moped was being used, its context in larger workflows, and what user goals and frustrations were.

 The main findings were that users: